Arithmetic logic unit: Operand and result data paths

 Block diagram of an example CPU showing data paths for ALU operand sources and result destinations.
 ALU operands can come from memory, from registers in the register file, or from the instruction being executed.
 The ALU result can be stored in memory or a processor register.

 The sources of ALU operands and destinations of ALU results depend on the architecture of the encapsulating processor and the operation being performed.
 Processor architectures vary widely, but in general-purpose CPUs, the ALU typically operates in conjunction with a register file (array of processor registers) or accumulator register, which the ALU frequently uses as both a source of operands and a destination for results.
 To accommodate other operand sources, multiplexers are commonly used to select either the register file or alternative ALU operand sources as required by each machine instruction.

 For example, the architecture shown to the right employs a register file with two read ports, which allows the values stored in any two registers (or the same register) to be ALU operands.
 Alternatively, it allows either ALU operand to be sourced from an immediate operand (a constant value which is directly encoded in the machine instruction) or from memory.
-The ALU result may be written to any register in the register file or to memory.
+The ALU result may be written to any register in the register file (via the register file's write port) or to memory.